jupyterhub/team-compass/docs/practices/pull_requests.md

 [^pc]: These are inspired by [Simon Willion's blog post on "The Perfect Commit"](https://simonwillison.net/2022/Oct/29/the-perfect-commit/).

+- **It gets the big picture right**.
+  The most important thing is that a PR moves our codebase in the right direction, that it generally makes the right decisions, and that it doesn't introduce any major strategic risks.
+  Don't iterate too much on the little stuff and only block a PR for major strategic concerns, not just because it's not _exactly_ how you'd like it to be[^sociocracy].
+  If you'd like to nitpick minor details, make it clear that they're not blocking or open follow-up issues to track them.
 - **It's quality code**.
   We know this is somewhat subjective, but ensure that the code is well-organized and thoughtfully-written, that any new features are documented, and that it abides by best-practices in Python, JavaScript, etc.
   Do not nit-pick stylistic preferences, but if you genuinely think there's a clear way to improve the code, please make suggestions.